 Heritage is a contemporary activity with far-reaching effects.
 It can be an element of far-sighted urban and regional planning.
 It can be the platform for political recognition, a medium for intercultural dialogue, a means of ethical reflection, and the potential basis for local economic development.
 It is simultaneously local and particular, global and shared.
+And it will become increasingly important in a world that will be defined by an era of migration and displacement as a result of climate-induced disasters, civil conflict, wars and ethnic cleansing.

 Heritage is an essential part of the present we live in–and of the future we will build.